 Most articles on illumination effects on dry tea are based on anecdotes; this topic has not been studied.

 We know that the light damage will bring the taste of the metal.
 Light-induced reactions will reduce the quality of tea.

-Evora polymerization, chlorophyll converted into a common effect of the light oxidation of the magnesia, the voids and the residual catechin.
+Evora polymerization and chlorophyll converted into a common effect of the light oxidation of the magnesia, the voids, and the residual catechin.

 3. Tea must be far from the strong smell

 Tea will absorb the surrounding smell.
-Such as Jasmine, the leaves are stored in a place near Jasmine, forming jasmine tea.
+As Jasmine, the leaves are stored near Jasmine, forming jasmine tea.

-However, if your tea is in contact with a bad smell, the same quality tea may be harmful.
-We should store tea storage containers in a place where there is no strong smell, which means that in any way, storage tea can’t have a strong smell.
+However, the same quality tea may be harmful if your tea is in contact with a bad smell.
+We should store tea in storage containers where there is no strong smell, which means that in any way, storage tea can’t have a strong smell.

-Some wooden containers, sealed cans and plastic containers with a strong odor will make your tea have an unpleasant aroma and taste.
+Some wooden containers, sealed cans, and plastic containers with a strong odor will give your tea an unpleasant aroma and taste.